vikase/TenSecondReviews/README.md

 Was it possible to extract the attribute (remote control, battery life) and also discover the way consumers felt about these particular attributes?

-And if it was possible, could I then quickly compare that product's attributes with other product's in it's category?
+And if it was possible, could I then quickly compare that product's attributes with other products in it's category?

 #### Data